Lakjdf/pigallery2_android_test/README.md

 This is a basic android app capable of displaying images and videos of a PiGallery2 instance - no metadata, search, albums, etc.

+Most likely works only with version >= 1.9.5.

 The mobile view of the PiGallery2 frontend is great.
 I only created this app to get more familiar with Flutter.

 ## Packages used